-We have a small problem though.
-If the mother's education is zero, then we will be dividing by zero, which is mathematically undefined.
-Let's recode any value of zero for MAEDUC so it becomes a one.
-This will avoid dividing by zero and still give us a useful ratio of father's to mother's education.
-Click on Transform, then point your mouse at Recode, and finally click on into same variables.
+father's to mother's education.
+Click on Transform, then click on Recode into same variables.
 (You may need to click on Reset to get rid of the recoding instructions used earlier.)
-Move MAEDUC into the Variables box by highlighting it in the list of variables on the left and clicking on the arrow to the right of this list.
+Move maeduc into the Variables box by highlighting it in the list of variables on the left and clicking on the arrow to the right of this list.
 Click on Old and New Values and then type 0 into the Value box under Old Value and click in the Value box under New Value.
 Type 1 in this box and click on Add.
-Your screen should look like Figure 3•18.
+Your screen should look like Figure 3-18.

 Click on Continue and then on OK in the Recode Variables box.
-Now we have changed each 0 for MAEDUC into a 1.
+Now we have changed each 0 for maeduc into a 1.

 To create our new variable, click on Transform and then on Compute.
-(If necessary, click on Reset to get rid of the formula for the ABORT variable you just created.)
-Call this new variable

-RATIO.
-So type RATIO in the Target Variable box.
+(If necessary, click on Reset to get rid of the formula for the abort variable you just created.)
+Call this new variable ratio.
+So type ratio in the Target Variable box.
 Now we want to write the formula in the Numeric Expression box.
-Click in the list of variables on the left and scroll down until you see PAEDUC.
+Click in the list of variables on the left and scroll down until you see paeduc.
 Click on it to highlight it and click on the arrow to the right of the list to move it into the Numeric Expression box.

-SPSS uses the slash (/) to indicate division, so click on the / in the box in the center of the window.
-Click on the list of variables again and scroll up until you see MAEDUC and click on it to highlight it.
+IBM SPSS uses the slash (/) to indicate division, so click on the / in the box in the center of the window.
+Click on the list of variables again and scroll up until you see maeduc and click on it to highlight it.
 Move it to the Numeric Expression box by clicking on the arrow.
-Your screen should look like Figure 3•19.
+Your screen should look like Figure 3-19.

-Click on OK and SPSS will create your new variable.
-Use the scroll bar to scroll to the right in the data matrix until you can see the new variable you called RATIO.
-Scroll up and down so you can see what the values of this variable look like.
+Click on OK and IBM SPSS will create your new variable.
+Use the scroll bar to scroll to the right in the data matrix until you can see the new variable you called ratio.
+Scroll up and down so you can see what the values of this variable leak like what the values of this variable look like.
 You may want to do a frequencies distribution as a check to make sure the new variable was created correctly.

-After looking at the frequencies distribution it is obvious that it would be easier to understand if we grouped some of the scores together, so create a new variable by recoding it into a Different Variable.
-Click on Transform and then point your mouse at Recode and then click on Into Different Variables.
-Find the variable RATIO in the list of variables on the left and click on it to highlight it.
+After looking at the frequencies distribution, it is obvious that it would be easier to understand if we grouped some of the scores together, so create a new variable by recoding it into a Different Variable.
+Click on Transform and then click on Recode Into Different Variables.
+Find the variable ratio in the list of variables on the left and click on it to highlight it.
 (Again, you may have to click Reset if there is old information still in the boxes.)
 Click on the arrow to the right of this list to move it into the box in the middle of the window.
-Type RATIO1 in the Name box under Output Variable and type Recoded Ratio in the Label box.
+Type ratio1 in the Name box under Output Variable and type Recoded Ratio in the label box.
 Then click on Change.